Day Old White Yokohama Baby Chicks

 Colors: The White Yokohama is pure white.
 One of the characteristics of the breed is the lustrous plumage it displays.
 The legs and skin are yellow, the walnut comb is red.

-Status: American Livestock Breeds Conservancy Conservation Status: The ALBC lists Yokohamas in the Critical category.
+Livestock Conservancy Status: Critical.
 More breeders and much work are necessary to save this beautiful breed.

 Body Type: Yokohamas are small, with an upright carriage and very long tail feathers.